davidahouse/lynn-cli/README.md

 lynn-cli> generate
 ```

-List all the paths found in the result data:
+List all the paths found in the response data:

 ```
 lynn-cli> schema
 ```

-List all the paths found in the result data in a format that can be copy/pasted into the request docs section:
+List all the paths found in the response data in a format that can be copy/pasted into the request docs section:

 ```
 lynn-cli> schema -d